UPDATE: WITH VIDEO: Father, 5-year-old killed in Bristol crash

-BRISTOL — A 43 year-old Kenosha man and his 5-year-old daughter were killed as a result of a crash involving a semi tractor-trailer and a compact car at the intersection of highways MB and Q Wednesday night, the Kenosha County Sheriff's Department reported.
+BRISTOL — A 43-year-old Kenosha man and his 5-year-old daughter were killed when the man's Mini Cooper collided with a semi tractor-trailer at the intersection of highways MB and Q Wednesday night.

+Sheriff's Sgt.
+David Wright said the Kenosha man was eastbound on Highway Q (104th Street) at a high rate of speed in his 2004 Mini Cooper when he struck the semi-truck that was turning south from Highway Q onto Highway MB (152nd Avenue).
+"It was a horrific scene," Wright said.

-Initial reports indicated that there was heavy damage to the passenger car.
-The semi remained in the road following the crash, while the Cooper rested in a nearby wooded area immediately south of the intersection.
-The driver of the car was pronounced dead at the scene.
-The girl was transported to a local hospital by Bristol Fire Department medics but succumbed to her injuries there.
+The semi remained in the road following the crash, while the heavily damaged Cooper came to rest in a nearby wooded area immediately south of the intersection.
+The Kenosha man was pronounced dead at the scene.
+The girl, who was in the vehicle's back seat, was taken to a local hospital by Bristol Fire Department medics, dying from her injuries at the hospital.

 The semi-truck operator is identified as a 50-year-old man from Gurnee, lll.
 He is cooperating with the investigation, the Sheriff's Department reported.

-The names of the deceased and the semi driver were being withheld as of Thursday morning while the investigation continues, sheriff's officials said.
+The names of the deceased and the semi driver were being withheld as of Thursday morning while the investigation continues, Wright said.
+He said that there is no indication that alcohol was involved, although investigators are awaiting blood test results.

 Get local news delivered to your inbox!